Skip to main content

 Risk management framework and objectives

-The Group Risk Policy provides a risk management framework for Fortum, the purpose of which is to support business in managing risks effectively and to ensure compliance with relevant regulations.
+The Group Risk Policy provides a basis for the risk management framework for Fortum, the purpose of which is to support business in managing risks effectively and to ensure compliance with relevant regulations.
 The Group Risk Policy describes the main features of Fortum’s risk management systems which consists of principles, processes and responsibilities for managing risks which, if materialise, may have a material negative impact on Fortum’s current or future business operations, reputation, employees, the environment or third parties.

-• Support business in strategy execution,
+• Support Fortum in strategy execution

 Risk management organisation

-Fortum’s Board of Directors approves the Group Risk Policy, and the President and CEO approves Fortum’s risk management instructions including an instruction for enterprise risk management which sets minimum requirements for managing risks in all categories.
-In addition, there are specific risk instructions covering commodity market risks, counterparty and credit risks and liquidity risks applicable for all of Fortum.
-Fortum’s Divisions and Corporate Functions issue risk manuals and guidelines, as needed, which detail how the Group Risk Policy and relevant risk management instructions are implemented within their organisations.
+Fortum’s Board of Directors approves the Group Risk Policy, and the President and CEO approves Fortum’s risk management instructions covering enterprise risks, commodity market risks, counterparty and credit risks and liquidity risks applicable for all of Fortum.

-Risk Governance
+Risk governance

 The main principle is that risks are managed at source, meaning that each manager is responsible for managing risks that arise within their business operations.
 For each risk, risk owners are assigned to ensure that appropriate mitigation actions are taken to respond to the risk.

-Risk management systems
+Risk management process

-Internal controls in relation to financial reporting
+Internal controls over financial reporting

 Decorative supporting the content